 This classic alternative national anthem by Auckland post-punk trio Blam Blam Blam became a theme song for New Zealand’s long, troubled winter of 1981 as the country was wracked by social and political division and the Springbok Tour.
 Poet and playwright Richard von Sturmer wrote the lyrics while the music was by Blams member Don McGlashan.
 The video features a band performance shot on the roof of TVNZ’s Shortland Street studios and shows a curious penchant for celebrity lawn mowing.
 The performing Marmite and Vegemite jars are, however, the real deal.

-After four years on the edges of the limelight in Hello Sailor, guitarist Dave McArtney stepped out with his own band The Pink Flamingos — and found himself very much the centre of attention in this video made by TVNZ for the Flamingos' debut single.
+After four years as part of Hello Sailor, guitarist Dave McArtney stepped out with his own band The Pink Flamingos — and found himself very much the centre of attention in this video made by TVNZ for the Flamingos' debut single.
 With only his guitar for support, he roams the streets of downtown Wellington stalking the object of his desire, who remains largely impassive despite his protestations — and all but obscured in a haze of cigarette smoke.
 Locations include an empty Cuba Mall (beside the bucket fountain) and Plimmer Steps.
+McArtney died in April 2013.